7 Types of Home Saunas

 Buying a Sauna

 If the time spent sweating in a sauna is your favorite part of visiting a spa, it might be time to bring that wellness and relaxation experience into your home.
 From easing sore muscles to improving circulation and respiration and de-stressing, a home sauna is an investment in your well-being.
 And for sauna-lovers, it’s the ultimate indulgence.
+Check out our selection of home sauna kits that can have you detoxing in no time.

 If you’ve got the space — indoors or out — and you’re certain that you’ll use the sauna frequently enough to justify the expense, then there’s a sauna out there for you.
 Here’s a look at the main types of saunas suitable for home installation.